khteh/JupyterNotebooks/README.md

 ## Kernel

 - Run `pipenv install` to create a venv.
-- From "Select Kernel" in the top-right corner, choose "Python environments..", then select the venv name created in the previous step.
+- In Visual Studio Code, from "Select Kernel" in the top-right corner, choose "Python environments..", then select the venv name created in the previous step.

 ## Environment